Frey-mond/avocados/report.md

 ## Research Questions

 1. `AveragePrice` vs `TotalVolume`.
 How do they compare, is there a correlation between the two, and what are the general trends?
 We would have 3 plots, 1 is to plot the overall U.S. to see general trends.
-The other two plots would be seeing the trends in each state.
+The other two plots would be seeing the trends in each city.

 2. Do the prices of avocados reflect their yield?
 In other words, how would an avocado's price be affected by how many avocados were produced for a time period
 (in our case, a year)?
 Adding on to this, if there was some sort of correlation between the yield of avocados and their prices, could this be reflected for other